dumberjs/dumber-gist/development.md

 ### Start local app

-Before using the app, you need to build `client` code.
+Before using the app, first you need to build `client` code.
 Run

     cd client/
+    npm i # or yarn or pnpm i
+    npm run build

+Then you need to build `client-service-worker` code.
+Run

+    cd client-service-worker/
     npm i # or yarn or pnpm i
     npm run build